Client Care Centre

 Toronto Community Housing is committed to providing economic development and employment benefits or opportunities to tenants.
 Opportunities include job creation, entrepreneurship, community space improvements, scholarships, internships and leadership development.

 This team focuses on local community building efforts in the areas of tenant engagement, leadership and participation in governance, youth development, city-building, and seniors support.

 West||Vice President, Resident and Community Services |

 This team focuses on maintaining tenancies and independent living for residents who need support.
 This supports frail or isolated seniors and vulnerable adults living with mental health or addictions.

 I am looking for a job or have questions about the recruitment process

 Apply for a career at Toronto Community Housing.

-For a complaint please include your name, contact information, associated Job Competition File #, the name of the Recruiter responsible for the recruitment process (if known), and a brief summary of your complaint.
+For a complaint or concern please include your name, contact information, associated Job Competition File #, the name of the Recruiter responsible for the recruitment process (if known), and a brief summary of your complaint.

 You can expect an acknowledgment of your complaint from Toronto Community Housing within one business day.